 - The use of curtains or blinds can assist in minimising light levels.

 - Be cautious when photocopying or scanning documents.
 Constant exposure to intense light levels can cause significant fading of inks.
 It is advisable to only copy an object once and then use the copy if further duplication required.

 - Good housekeeping is essential for deterring mould and pest activity.
 Keep storage and display areas clean and uncluttered.
 Screening windows and doors will help keep out larger pests.
 The use of sticky traps will allow you to assess the extent and type of pest activity in your storage area (See Information guide on pest management).

-- Implement a 'Integrated Pest Management' (IPM) program.
-This is the general term used for a pest management program that focuses on preventive techniques to minimise food, moisture and environmental conditions required for pest survival.
+- Implement an 'Integrated Pest Management' (IPM) program.
+This is the general term used for a pest management program that focuses on preventive techniques to minimise food, moisture, and environmental conditions required for pest survival.
 The use of pesticides is minimal.

 - Regularly check collections for early signs of infestation or mould activity particularly during wet, humid weather.

 - If mould or pest activity is found, isolate area and follow the instructions outlined in our guide Dealing with mould or Freezing water damaged and insect infected collections.

 - Eating and drinking in areas where collections are stored and displayed should be prohibited to prevent pests from being tempted by scraps.

 - Floors, shelves, boxes, and cabinets should be cleaned on a regular basis as both pests and mould thrive in dusty, dirty environments.